Rio Tinto's Panguna mine, in Bougainville, is one of the most serious examples of corporate misconduct by an Australian company overseas.

-Jubilee is working with local partners and the Human Rights Law Centre (HRLC) to demand that Rio Tinto help clean up the environmental mess caused by their actions.
+Jubilee Australia is working with local partners and the Human Rights Law Centre to demand that Rio Tinto help clean up their own mess.

 "We live with the impacts of Panguna every day.
 Our rivers are poisoned with copper, our homes get filled with dust from the tailings mounds, our kids get sick from the pollution....
-These are not problems we can fix with our bare hands.
 We urgently need Rio Tinto to do what's right and deal with the disaster they have left behind."

 -THEONILA ROKA-MATBOB, BOUGAINVILLEAN POLITICIAN AND CABINET MINISTER